akeneo/pim-community-dev/akeneo-design-system/README.md

 **@TODO Maybe move this into the DSM guideline**

-All stories should be in MDX format (https://mdxjs.com/)
+- All stories should be in MDX format (https://mdxjs.com/)
+- All properties should editable by the user
+- Story should describe when component should be used
+- Story should display all possible variations

-All stories components should follow this template :
+- Story should follow this template :
 ```
 # Name of the component
 Introduction